Initial Child Protection Conferences

 - Clarify the contributions of those present, including supporters of the family.

-If the parent(s) or the child brings an advocate/supporter, the Conference Chair will need to clarify the advocate/supporter’s role, ensuring that any solicitor who attends in this role is clear that he/she may support parent(s), clarify information but may not cross-examine any contributor.
+If the parent(s) or the child brings an advocate/supporter, the Conference Chair will need to clarify the advocate/supporter’s role, ensuring that any solicitor who attends in this role is clear that they may support parent(s), clarify information but may not cross-examine any contributor.

 The Conference Chair will ensure that: